AdiMatam/Battery-Pybamm/README.md

-# Simple Pack Modeling Interface
+# Simple Pack Modeling Interface w/PyBAMM

 Lithium-ion batteries have been ubiquitious for numerous energy applications.
 In particular, there is great interest in researching battery packs (i.e. simulating modules with multiple cells in series/parallel).
-Often, reduced-order models are preferred for pack-level investigation, so as to reduce computational overhead.
+Often, reduced-order models are preferred for pack-level studies so as to reduce computational overhead.

-Along the aforementioned lines, the following repository seeks to accomplish several targets:
+Along these lines, this repository seeks to accomplish the following:
 1) Detail an easy-to-use, robust API for simulating 'variable-size' battery packs
 2) Allow modelers to rapidly conduct cycling studies with variated operating conditions and parameters
 3) Provide a post-processing and plotting interface to readily wrangle with large volumes of simulation results